spryker/spryker-docs/docs/marketplace/dev/front-end/angular-components.md

 ## Component Outputs

 Angular Component has Outputs - these are the events that the component may emit at any point in time to the outside.
-In the web component form outputs are translated to DOM Events.
+In the web component form outputs are translated to DOM Custom Events.

 To define input you have to use `@Output` angular decorator that marks a class field as an output property and supplies configuration metadata.
-The DOM property bound to the output property is automatically updated during change detection.
+The callback method bound to the output property invoked every time output is emitted.

 ## Component Lifecycle